Vibha Saraf: Songs

 Her non film songs where Vibha has composed, sung and written lyrics.

-Lyricist

 Other language songs

 In addition to Hindi and Kashmiri, she has sung songs in Bangla, Telugu and Tamil.

 Musical influence

 Saraf's music is influenced by traditional music of Kashmir, Jammu and Ladakh.
 Saraf cites the music she heard growing up, as sung by her grandparents and mother, as making Kashmiri music "subconsciously" in her.
 She wants more people to understand the sufism in the songs.
 She also finds inspiration in Kashmiri literature, including the poetry of Habba Khatoon and Lalleshwari.

 In an interview with The Hindu in 2019, Saraf described her interest in sharing Kashmir-inspired folk music with a broader listenership as a responsibility that "falls on our generation" to "stick to our roots."
 In the interview, she expresses an appreciation for the preservation and popularity of Punjabi music.

 Awards

 Vibha Saraf won the Best Female Playback Singer award for the song Dilbaro, Raazi at the 20th IIFA Awards held on 18 September 2019 in Mumbai, India.

 Saraf and Harshdeep Kaur also jointly won the Best Female Playback Singer at REEL Movie Awards 2019 for Dilbaro, Raazi, as well as the Zee Cine Award for Best Playback Singer – Female for the same song.